 Sequels, Literary Festivals and Natasha O’Farrell’s heavenly handbag

-There have been some heart-warming reactions to The Dance of Love and several people have suggested I write a sequel, possibly set in the Depression and the lead-up to the Second World War because, they said, it would be fascinating to find … Continue reading
+There have been some heart-warming reactions to The Dance of Love and several people have suggested I write a sequel, possibly set in the Depression and the lead-up to the Second World War because, they said, it would be fascinating to find out what happens next in the characters’ lives and how they do or don’t live … Read More

 The Launch of The Dance of Love, History of the Rain, and Emily Young’s Kew Gardens angel video